junglewill/Click-through-rate-prediction/README.md

   3. Bayesian optimization for hyperparameter tuning using bootstrapped sample in 12 models, using CatBoost, XGBoost, and LightGBM.
   4. Bagging ensemble using weighted average

-* we also try out some of the following methods, but it didn't show as good results:
+*notes: we also try out some of the following methods, but it didn't show as good results:
-  1. Experimented with other forms of encoding the categorical predictors, such as K-fold target encoding and sklearn’s FeatureHasher.
+ * Experimented with other forms of encoding the categorical predictors, such as K-fold target encoding and sklearn’s FeatureHasher.
-  2. Deep Learning models: MLP, existing neural networks libraries (deepctr and deeptables)
+ * Deep Learning models: MLP, existing neural networks libraries (deepctr and deeptables)

 _________________________________________